BrentLab/Dual_Threshold_Optimization/README.md

 2. **An MPI enabled version**: only if you want to parallelize across multiple machines.
    **NOTE**: For this version, MPI must be installed on the host system.

+You can download pre-compiled binary for your operating system in the `releases` tab.
+MPI versions only exist for ubuntu.
+If one of the provided binaries doesn't work for your operating system, you can use the
+[developer instructions](#developer-installation-and-usage) to download the rust toolchain and compile a binary.
+Alternatively, open an Issue and we will help.

+### Installation

+If you are on a Mac, for example, and you do not need MPI, then you would download the binary called `dual_threshold_optimization-macos-latest-default` from the releases tab.
+There is also a windows executable, and both a default (non-mpi) and mpi version for ubuntu (which will work on most linux OS).

+You will need to
+make this executable by entering
+`sudo chmod +x dual_threshold_optimization-macos-latest-default` in your terminal.

+You may also want to rename the executable to something more manageable, eg `mv dual_threshold_optimization-macos-latest-default dual_threshold_optimization` to rename it to simply `dual_threshold_optimization`.

 ### Using the cmd line